raptor-mvk/test-utils/readme.md

 ### Additional service methods

-Add trait `ExtraUtils` or `ExtraAssertions` to the class that contains tests or to the common base test class.
+Add trait `ExtraUtils` to the class that contains tests or to the common base test class.
 After that the following static methods will be available:

  - `invokeMethod(object $object, string $methodName, ?array $parameters = null)` invokes protected or private method